asrxc/Snake-Game/README.md

 # Updates

-Game is always availabe for more features !
+Game is always availabe for addition of more features !